zio/zio-connect/docs/quickstart/file_connector.md

     existsPath(path)
 ```

+listX
+---
 - listFile | listFileName | listPath | listURI

 Returns the files inside the given path/file/....
 Fails if provided path is not a dir.

 ```scala
 import zio.connect.file._